anvilgeorge/anti-scraping-tool/README.md

 for example xxx.104 might be in the range of xxx.102.0.0 to xxx.105.255.255

+If you search on the first 2 octets and get multiple responses you will need to review the list of responses to see where your 3 octets fit in to find the registrant.

+for example, if you search xxx.104 and your 3 octets is xxx.104.234 that would correspond to the range of xxx.104.230.0 to xxx.104.235.255 in the list.

 The output reading across is:

     start of the ip adress block